anricoj1/gradient-decent/README.md

-# CSC 481 Homework 2
+#CSC 481 Homework 2
     - Using batch and stochastic gradient descent
     - Determining new weights and best fit line

-# To Run
+#To Run
+  -Method 1:
+    - new run.sh file
+    - make sure you (chmod u+x run.sh)
+    - if not just "sh run.sh" in terminal
+  - Method 2:
     - Stochastic Gradient Descent
       - python3 stoch.py
     - Batch Gradient Descent
       - python3 batch.py

-# What I Learned
+#What I Learned
   - How to Interpret Gradient Descent
   - Using Batch Does Take Longer (of course)
   - Stochastic is much faster and much more optimal with large data sets

-# Results
+#Results
 finding y at:
     - x = 5
     - x = -100